London elopement ideas for couples planning intimate weddings

 London is a really diverse city so options for an elopement either in the city itself or nearby (ish) are endless.
 This post covers everything from hip elopements to classic London elopement ideas, including escaping the city for more exotic locations.

-But first let’s talk about the wedding ceremony itself.
+First let’s talk about the wedding ceremony itself:

 Here’s the process for legally marrying in the UK if you’re a foreign national

-Frankly the rules governing marriages in England and Wales are a bit rubbish and you need to legally marry in a licensed building, with a roof.
+The rules governing marriages in England and Wales are a bit rubbish, sadly.
+You must legally marry in a licensed building, with a roof.
 Yep, that’s right: no roof, no marriage.
 Luckily there is a brilliant way around this and I’d highly recommend it.

-If you split your elopement into two segments you either can legally marry in your own country / town or pop to one of London’s many beautiful town halls to do the legal bit, and then have a celebrant led ceremony anywhere you like afterwards.
+You can split your elopement into two segments.
+Either legally marry in your own country or home town, or head to one of London’s many beautiful town halls to do the legal bit.
+Once the paperwork is in place you can have a celebrant led ceremony somewhere meaningful or beautiful.

-A celebrant can help you to design an amazingly personal wedding ceremony and you can hold it anywhere, because you’ll already have done the legal bit.
-I know a lot of couples are a bit apprehensive about this, as they want the ceremony to be all encompassing but if you think of the legal ceremony as the paperwork bit and your celebrant led ceremony as your opportunity to make a commitment to each other, then you can be much more flexible and creative when planning your elopement ceremony.
+A celebrant can help you to design an amazingly personal wedding ceremony and you can hold it anywhere (subject to permissions).
+Some couples are a bit apprehensive about this, as they want the ceremony to be all encompassing.

 A hip East London elopement